ronikobrosly/causal-curve/docs/GPS_Regressor.rst

 .. image:: ../imgs/cdrc/CDRC.png

-A binary outcome can also be handled with the GPS tool.
-As long as the outcome series contains binary integer values (e.g. 0's and 1's) the GPS `fit` method will work as it's supposed to.

-The GPS tool also allows you to estimate a specific set of points along the causal curve.
+The GPS_Regressor tool also allows you to estimate a specific set of points along the causal curve.
-In the case of a continuous outcome, use the `predict` and `predict_interval` methods to produce a point estimate and prediction interval, respectively.
-In the case of a binary outcome, use the `predict_log_odds` methods to calculate the log odds of the highest outcome class.
+Use the `predict` and `predict_interval` methods to produce a point estimate and prediction interval, respectively.

 References
 ----------